manybabies/manybabies.github.io/index.md

       </div>
       <div class="col-sm-9">
         <h4><a href="{{site.baseurl}}{% link MB-AtHome.md %}">MB-AtHome: Online Infant Data Collection</a></h4>
-        Solutions for testing infants in their home, with a focus on measuring looks.
+        Solutions for testing infants in their home, with a focus on measuring looks
       </div>
     </div>
     <div class="col-sm-12">